Terms of purchasing

 (7) In the event of default on payment by us, the contractor shall only be entitled to default interest of 4%, unless the contractor can demonstrate that he has incurred higher damages as a result of the default on payment.

+III.
 Delivery periods and delivery deadlines

 (2) The contractor must notify us immediately in writing as soon as any delays become recognisable and/or occur, indicating the foreseeable time by which the deadline or period will be exceeded.
 In such cases, the contractor shall take all measures necessary for ensuring that the agreed delivery date can be adhered to or that only minor time delays will occur, and must notify us as to what he has undertaken or will undertake in this respect in each individual case.
 Under no circumstances shall the agreed deadline alter as a result of the notification of a foreseeable delay.
-If the contractor fails to make this notification, he cannot claim recourse to the delayed event with respect to us.
+If the contractor fails to make this notification, he cannot claim recourse to the delaying event with respect to us.

 (4) In the event of default on delivery, we shall be entitled to demand a contractual penalty of 0.5% of the value of the delivery for each full week, subject, however, to a maximum of 5% of the value of the delivery.
 We are entitled to assert the contractual penalty in addition to fulfilment.
 We can also assert the contractual penalty up until final settlement even if we have not explicitly reserved the right to do so when accepting the delayed delivery.
 We explicitly reserve the right to assert farther-reaching claims and rights.

+IV.
 Acceptance tests, passing of risk and liability for material defects

 (1) In the absence of any agreement to the contrary, acceptance tests agreed in the contract will be carried out at our registered business domicile following prior agreement of a time.
 If the contract does not contain any provisions regarding technical details, the prevailing general practice in the branch of industry concerned at our registered business domicile shall be authoritative for the acceptance tests.